Correlated insulating phases of twisted bilayer graphene at commensurate filling fractions: a Hartree-Fock study: Introduction

 \section{Introduction}

-The discovery of flat bands and superconductivity in twisted bilayer graphene (TBG) has promoted intensive investigations of the newly layered systems coupled by weak van der Waals interaction~\cite{Cao_2018_1,Cao_2018_2}.
+The discovery of flat bands and superconductivity in twisted bilayer graphene (TBG) has promoted intensive investigations of the newly layered systems coupled by weak van der Waals interaction~\cite{Cao_2018_1,Cao_2018_2,ROZHKOV20161}.
 In analogy to high-temperature cuprates~\cite{Lee_2006}, it was thought that superconductivity in TBG is closely related to the strongly correlated insulating phase at half filling~\cite{Cao_2018_2}.
-Insulating states (with and without hBN substrates alignment) have now also been observed in experiments at other fillings with integer number of electrons per Moire cell~\cite{Sharpe_2019,Serlin_2019, Lu_2019,Jiang_2019,Kerelsky_2019,Xie_2019,Choi_2019,Yankowitz_1059}.
-Many theories have been proposed to understand the superconductivity~\cite{Po_2018_1,Isobe_2018,Fan_2018,Xu_2018,Wu_2018,Lian_2019,Huang_2019,Kozii_2019,Wu_2019,Roy_2019,Tang_2019} and the correlated insulating states~\cite{Po_2018_1,Kang_2019,Zhang_2019,Isobe_2018,Nori_2019,xiao_2018,Huang_2019,Xie_2018,Dai_2019,Liu_2019,Bultinck_2019}.
-Theoretically, there are mainly two methods to construct the TBG effective models.
+Insulating states (with and without hBN substrates alignment) have now also been observed in experiments at other fillings with integer number of electrons per moir\'e cell~\cite{Sharpe_2019,Serlin_2019, Lu_2019,Jiang_2019,Kerelsky_2019,Xie_2019,Choi_2019,Yankowitz_1059}.
+Many theories have been proposed to understand the superconductivity~\cite{Po_2018_1,Isobe_2018,Fan_2018,Xu_2018,Wu_2018,Lian_2019,Huang_2019,Kozii_2019,Wu_2019,Roy_2019,Tang_2019} and the correlated insulating states~\cite{Po_2018_1,Kang_2019,Zhang_2019,Isobe_2018,Nori_2019,xiao_2018,Huang_2019,Xie_2020,Dai_2019,Liu_2019,Bultinck_2019,Rademaker_2019,Wu_2020,Guinea13174,Seo_2019}.
+Theoretically, one can directly start from the tight-binding model in the original bilayer graphene lattice that captures the narrow bands, and add interaction to further study the correlating effects~\cite{Nori_2019,Rademaker_2019}.
+Since the unit cell in such models contains tens of thousands of atoms, it can raise numerical difficulties when dealing with long-ranged Coulomb interaction.
+In order to overcome this difficulty, two kinds of methods are applied to construct the TBG effective models.
 One is to use the continuum model~\cite{BM_2011,Lopes_2012} by scattering between Dirac points that belong to different layers.
 And the other is to construct tight-binding models from local Wannier orbitals~\cite{Yuan_2018,Kang_2018,Koshino_2019,Po_2019,Carr_2019}.